gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 put off his armour, his fierceness should also be laid aside, humanity should then take its place, pity actuate a noble mind, and gentle feelings revive."

-## Chapter XV: The speech of Hervey.
+## Chapter XV: The speech of Hervey

 Raymond having concluded his discourse, which was received by a murmur of applause from the people, Hervey ,stood up, and addressing the chiefs, thus began:--"Raymond has discoursed to us very